andrey-zherikov/argparse/README.md

 - `onLightCyan`
 - `onWhite`

-There is also a "virtual" style `noStyle` that means no styling is applied.
-It's useful in ternary operations as a fallback for the case when styling is disabled.
+There is also a “virtual” style `noStyle` that means no styling is applied.
+It’s useful in ternary operations as a fallback for the case when styling is disabled.
 See below example for details.

 All styles above can be combined using `.` and even be used in regular output: